Academy of Gondishapur: Significance of Gondeshapur

 In addition to systemizing medical treatment and knowledge, the scholars of the academy also transformed medical education; rather than apprenticing with just one physician, medical students were required to work in the hospital under the supervision of the whole medical faculty.
 There is even evidence that graduates had to pass exams in order to practice as accredited Gondeshapur physicians (as recorded in an Arabic text, the Tārīkh al-ḥukamā).
 While there are no extant records relating to mathematical activities in Gondeshapur, it is probable that works on mathematics were translated there alongside texts from other disciplines.

-Gondeshapur under Muslim rule
+Gondeshapur after Islam

 In 832 AD, Caliph al-Ma'mūn bolstered the famous House of Wisdom.
 There the methods of Gondeshapur were emulated; indeed, the House of Wisdom was staffed with graduates of the older Academy of Gondeshapur.

 However, by that time the intellectual center of the Abbasid Caliphate had definitively shifted to Baghdad, as henceforth there are few references in contemporary literature to universities or hospitals at Gondeshapur.
 The significance of the center gradually declined.
 Al-Muqaddasi's Best Divisions for Knowledge of the Regions (c.
 1000 AD) described Gondeshapur as falling into ruins.

-The last known head of Gundeshapur's hospital died in 869.
+The last known head of Gundeshapur's hospital died in 869 AD.